GlueCoders/springboot-guide-docs/mongodb-basics.md

   <version>${spring.version}</version>
 </dependency>
 ```
 After adding this dependency Spring Boot will automatically configure defaults for connecting to MongoDB.
-By default it tries connect to localhost MongoDB at port 27017.
+By default it will try to connect localhost MongoDB at port 27017.
 To change this configuration, one can modify `spring.data.mongodb.uri` in `application.properties`.

 #### Entity Models - Book

-Book definition is shown below.

 ```
 import com.fasterxml.jackson.annotation.JsonIgnore;